top of page

 We stepped out with our pouches into the lane and took one last look at the stables and shops with our own eyes.
 Lecia’s lips curled downward.
 We put on our Seers and turned to the north.

 Our hearts stopped.
 Two Beings carrying loud light sticks nearly walked into us.
 We jumped out of their way.
 To our astonishment, the Beings and their clothing were not red.
-They were green, with the same blurry, watery appearance as that of the other Beings.
+They were green, with the same blurry, watery appearance as the other Beings.

 The black creature grunted and stiffened.
 It arched its back in a strange curve, sniffing the air deeply.
 Seeing their creature’s behavior, the Green Beings reached into their tunics and withdrew Seers!
 They looked around themselves until they saw us.